mercadopago/devsite-docs/guides/checkout-api-v2/other-payment-methods.en.md

 >
 > Important
 >
-> It is now also possible to integrate card payments through the React SDK, please see the details by clicking here.
+> In addition to the options available in this documentation, it is also possible to integrate card payments through the **React SDK**.
+See the [JS SDK - React](/developers/en/docs/sdks-library/client-side/sdk-js-react-installation) documentation for more information.
 ------------

 ----[mco]----
 With Mercado Pago's Checkout API, it is also possible to offer payments with **Efecty**.

+> NOTE
+>
+> Important
+>
+> In addition to the options available in this documentation, it is also possible to integrate card payments through the **React SDK**.
+See the [JS SDK - React](/developers/en/docs/sdks-library/client-side/sdk-js-react-installation) documentation for more information.
 ------------

 ----[mlu]----